johnelm/triota/README.md

 You can follow along by cloning this repository locally, and navigating to the `examples/feature-tour` directory.
 Basic knowledge of selenium and page objects is helpful, but not required.

 ### Fast, easy script authoring
 IOTA uses an easy-to-learn YAML-based DSL, so you can get started quickly.
-JavaScript is also supported for and API calls.
+JavaScript is also supported for utility and API calls.

 Here's a taste: